-Join a lecture of this Bachelor's programme and find out if it is the right fit for you.
+Join a tutorial of this Bachelor's programme and find out if it is the right fit for you.
 During the Experience Days, you get a real taste of what the programme is like.
-Prepare your online tutorial of Economics and Business Economics with lecture clips and join the online tutorial on Thursday 15 December.
+Prepare your online tutorial of Economics and Business Economics with lecture clips and join the online tutorial on Wednesday 19 April (or join the on campus edition on 18 April).

 Find out what our BSc Economics and Business Economics is about and why you should study it at the UvA.